pengsihua2023/Deep-Learning-Lecture-Notes-English/07. Research Level/Mathematics Topics/PINN: Solving the Navier-Stokes Equations.md

-## PINN: Solving Navier-Stokes Equations
+# PINN: Solving Navier-Stokes Equations

-Yes, Physics-Informed Neural Networks (PINNs) can be used to solve the **Navier-Stokes equations**, which are a set of nonlinear partial differential equations describing fluid motion, widely applied in fluid dynamics, weather forecasting, aerospace, and more.
+Physics-Informed Neural Networks (PINNs) can be used to solve the **Navier-Stokes equations**, which are a set of nonlinear partial differential equations describing fluid motion, widely applied in fluid dynamics, weather forecasting, aerospace, and more.
 PINNs embed the residuals of the Navier-Stokes equations, initial conditions, and boundary conditions into the neural network’s loss function, and use automatic differentiation to compute derivatives to approximate the solution.
 Below is a detailed introduction, including principles, implementation, and a simple PyTorch code example for solving the 2D incompressible Navier-Stokes equations with visualization.

----

-### 1. **Introduction to Navier-Stokes Equations**
+## 📖 1.
+Introduction to Navier-Stokes Equations*

 The Navier–Stokes equations describe the fluid velocity field \$\mathbf{u} = (u, v)\$ and the pressure field \$p\$.
 For 2D incompressible fluids, the equations take the form: